akshayvijaynair/poredocs/quality-assurance/src/ROLES.md

 key role in identifying complications that slow the team significantly.
 Especially blocks that prevent development of a quality product or performance of any team member esclate the issue and priotize impediments with development and dellivey rrequirerments in mind

+### Protect Team from External Influennces
+Key role in identifying factors that can impact team members ability to progress.
+Ensure the tasks are manageable, stress-free environment (product owner or other departments are not pushing team members beyond their capabilities in certain time constraints) etc.

+### Teach and Coach
+Scrum master is responsible for teaching and coaching the team in areas that creating difficulties.
+Provide guidance on how to implement the taught method.